 If you’re not sure whether your illustrations are in accordance with what the author of the book had in mind, don’t hesitate getting in touch with them and asking them what they think of your work.
 I’m sure they’ll give you a great insight and useful directions.

-Take Your Time Since you’re probably working within a deadline, and that’s something that’s not about to change, you should make a good working schedule and stick to it.
+Since you’re probably working within a deadline, and that’s something that’s not about to change, you should make a good working schedule and stick to it.
 It’s important that you have enough time to develop your ideas and transfer them to a blank page.
 After all, you need to be satisfied with your work so that your agency, the author, and the readers like it as well.

 I know it can be very challenging and overwhelming, to control a creative process of any kind, but it’s not impossible – with a strong will, determination, persistence, and discipline, you’ll be able to become a great book illustrator.
 Make sure you’re in constant search of ways to develop your skills, respect your work hours, and I’m sure your work will start reflecting your talent in time.